 - In your opinion, what are the major pros and cons of being formally trained or self-taught?

 - Which path do you think the novice creatives should take and why?
 Do you have any advice for beginners?

 If you are new here, Creative Talks is the monthly topic powered by Approval Studio, where we ask people from the design and art industry their thoughts on different sphere-related subjects.
 Earlier on, we’ve covered such topics as things you shouldn’t do while working with designers and why creatives love their job (Part I and Part II).

 This time we’ve also got many responses from our lovely creatives, so make sure you check Part II of the article!

 Xuetong Wang – Illustrator

-In my opinion, being formally trained has a benefit of being around experienced artists, like your teachers and your classmates.
-Art school provides a platform, and you can meet people with different backgrounds and thoughts, which means a lot to me.
+In my opinion, being formally trained has the benefit of being around experienced artists, like your teachers and your classmates.
+Art school provides a platform to meet people with different backgrounds and thoughts, which means a lot to me.
 I can learn a lot from them.